AltGr/opam-wiki/Advanced_Usage.md

 ```
 opam switch 4.00.0
-opam switch -export universe_for_4.00.0
+opam switch export universe_for_4.00.0
 opam switch 4.00.1
-opam switch -import universe_for_4.00.0
+opam switch import universe_for_4.00.0
 ```

 This will install all packages installed in the compiler `<version>`